well-made-uk/puregym-analyser/README.md

 # PureGym Price Scraper

+I travel a lot in the UK and wanted to join PureGym due to the number of locations in their network.
+Their Premium membership allows entry at any gym at the same price or below, but they do not provide any way to view which other gyms will be included in a chosen price bracket.

-This Node.js script scrapes pricing information from all active PureGym locations in the UK.
+This Node.js script scrapes pricing information from all active PureGym locations to allow for a more educated choice of which "home gym" to join.

 ## Requirements